greatericontop/GreatStudier/README.md

 ## License

+GreatStudier is Free Software!

-This project is Licenced under the GNU General Public Licence v3, or at your option, any later version.
+This project is licensed under the GNU General Public License v3 or later.